ElendiLabs — Regulatory consultancy platform connecting medical device and pharmaceutical manufacturers with verified experts worldwide

 Teddy: Let’s dive deeper.
 What are the costs and timelines like for registering a Class 1 medical device or a Class A IVD in the EU market?

-Class 1 (Basic) Minimal (QMS focus) Internal processing
+Class 1 (Basic) No (Self-Declaration) Minimal (QMS focus) Internal processing

 Teddy: And what are the timelines like?

-Andrew: It’s important to select a notified body that is predictable and transparent.
-With the current backlog, we are easily seeing up to 18 months after submission.
-If you calculate development time, you are looking at two to three years.
+Andrew: Selection is key; you want a notified body that is predictable and transparent.
+Some offer tiered services, including expedited options.
+If you choose a large notified body with capacity, you could get to market in 3 to 6 months.
+However, with the current backlog, we are easily seeing up to 18 months for higher-risk devices.
+If you calculate development time on top of that, you are looking at two to three years.

-Teddy: That is quite some time.
-No wonder people describe the transition to EU MDR as a regulatory marathon.
-What is the biggest roadblock?
+Teddy: No wonder people describe the transition to EU MDR as a regulatory marathon rather than a sprint.
+What is the biggest roadblock for most manufacturers?

 Andrew: Exactly.
-Innovation in the European market has gone down, and the US is being prioritized.
-However, there is a proposal to allow a larger scope of clinical data, such as real-world evidence, to re-promote innovation.
-It is still at a proposal stage, and there is pushback from notified bodies.
+This has had a knock-on effect where innovation is moving away from Europe; the US is often prioritized now.
+However, there is a proposal to change the MDR/IVDR to allow for a larger scope of clinical data, such as real-world evidence.
+They are also looking at pathways for breakthrough devices to re-promote innovation.
+We should see improvements over the next few years, though there is still pushback from notified bodies.

 Clinical Evaluation Red Flags